 To make sure your turkey legs aren't too salty, give them a quick rinse after brining.
 This also helps to remove any excess seasoning that may burn while smoking.
 Make sure to pat the legs dry, using plenty of paper towels, to get perfect golden brown skin.

-Lightly rub the turkey legs with high-heat oil (don't use olive oil, as it can burn easily), then apply your favorite combination of spices, seasoning rub, or just go au-natural.
+Lightly rub the turkey legs with high-heat oil like vegetable, canola, corn, grapeseed, safflower, or sunflower (don't use olive oil, as it can burn easily), then apply your favorite combination of spices, seasoning rub, or just go au-natural.

 If you don't have a smoker, you can use a gas or charcoal grill to get the same tender and delicious smoked turkey meat.

 For a charcoal grill —

 - Place a drip pan on the under the grill grate and pile hot charcoal or wood chips on either side.

 - Stack the charcoal (and check it every 20 to 30 minutes) to make sure your grill temperature is maintaining 250 to 275 degrees F.

 - Wrap your wood chips in foil and poke a few holes in the package to let the smoke escape.

 - Turn on your grill and toss the foil package on the grate.
 Heat everything until it starts smoking, then turn off all of the burners except for the one with the foil package.

 - Place your turkey legs over indirect heat (the side that is not turned on) and smoke.
 Keep track of the grill temperature and smokiness, and fidget with both, if necessary, until the turkey is cooked through.